 In addition, punitive damages can only be awarded if you prove the wrongdoer acted recklessly, knowingly, maliciously or intentionally.
 It is not enough to simply prove negligence.

-Punitive damage law is complex, but the award-winning attorneys at the Law Offices of John Day are experienced in successfully handling punitive damage issues.
+Punitive damage law is complex, but the award-winning attorneys at The Law Offices of John Day, P.C. are experienced in successfully handling punitive damage issues.
 We are proud of the results we have achieved for our clients and we would like to help you and your family too.
 If you or a loved one has been injured, and you would like to discuss your case, contact us online or call us at 615-742-4880 or toll-free at 866.812.8787.
 We handle all injury and wrongful death cases on a contingency basis which means we only get paid if we recover money for you.

 More Punitive Damages Information: